Master's degree (2 years)

 • Ability to develop solutions by bringing out strategic development and institutional issues, work collaboratively, and lead networks and centers

-• The program is a two-year, 120 ECTS full-time study consisting of a basis of mandatory courses: an introduction course in international relations (5 ECTS), a core courses in IR-theory (10+10ECTS), a methods course (15 ECTS), and a 30 ECTS master's thesis.
+• The program is a two-year, 120 ECTS full-time study consisting of a basis of mandatory courses: an introduction course in international relations (5 ECTS), two core courses in IR-theory (10+10ECTS), a methods course (15 ECTS), and a 30 ECTS master's thesis.
 In addition, students can choose from a variety of elective courses offered in the program.
 It is also possible to take courses at other departments and universities, although such courses must be approved in each case.
 It is possible to integrate internships, exchange or field courses as components in the study program.

 • The master in International Relations trains students in core concepts and theories to analyse, explain and understand contemporary events and processes in global order.
 The first year comprises a compulsory introductory course and core courses in International Relations theory and methods, as well as elective courses Our program-specific electives, cover a range of topics - security, international institutions, Intelligence, maritime policy, feminist and critical theory, cities in global order, and European politics among others.
 Students can in all semesters choose elective courses offered in the International Relations program and more broadly at NMBU.
 This ensures student choice in the individual study plan.